-Sailing in the Canary Islands
+Sailing Holidays in the Canary Islands

-There really is no better way to beat the winter blues than with a sailing holiday around the Canary Islands.
+There really is no better way to beat the winter blues than with a sunny Canary Islands sailing holiday aboard tall ship Twister.
 Each island is well spaced out so it takes roughly a day to sail between each one, with the wind in your hair and land on the horizon you really feel like you are adventuring out on the big ocean.

 The Canary Islands have some of the clearest skies in Europe, there are laws protecting it from light pollution including flights and radio waves.

 It’s not just the sky above that is worth watching, the waters surrounding the Canary Islands are teeming with an array of wildlife with much of Tenerife designated as marine sanctuaries.
 Lucky guests may be treated to sightings of Brydes whales and occasionally even Sperm whales, who can be spotted in the deep channels between the islands.
 Playful Bottlenose dolphins tend to seek out Canary Islands sailing vessels and vie for pole position under the bowsprit whilst keen-eyed observers have located Hawksbill turtles and Manta Rays in previous years.

 Birdlife is abundant here too with over 48 species calling the Canary Islands home, including Cory’s Shearwater and the Hoopoe with his colourful pink plumage.
 Additionally, a variety of different lizards are frequently spotted basking in the sun on warm rocks amongst the ever colourful plant life and lush green vegetation.

 After a wonderful day at sea, it’s time to head ashore to explore the local villages, beaches and landscapes.
 Most itineraries will include an occasional day ashore walking and exploring allowing you to explore the quieter Canary Islands, first hand.